Through The Fibro Fog

 Instructions

-• Heat the oil in the pan, and add the chopped onion, turmeric, garlic and ginger.
+• Heat the oil in the pan, and add the chopped onion, celery, turmeric, garlic and ginger.
 Cook for 4-5 minutes on a low heat, stirring occasionally, until the onion is cooked through.

 • Add the chopped zucchini and cabbage and stir through.
 Cook for a further five minutes.